supertommy/craft/README.md

         let s: Array<AnyObject?> = v.data
         for obj: AnyObject? in s
         {
-            if let o = obj as?
+            //each obj in the array is a SettledResult with state and value if let o = obj as?
 SettledResult
             {
+                //fulfilled or rejected
                 println(o.state.toRaw())

+                //the result of the promise
                 println(o.value)
             }
         }